 What is the registration process?
 We encourage you to first contact the school by phone or e-mail in order to schedule a tour of the school with the director, who can give you information and answer any questions you may have about your child attending preschool.
 Enrollment takes place online in mid-January.
-After completing the enrollment form indicating your first and second choice of classes, submit the form and include the registration fee of $50.00.
+After completing the enrollment form indicating your first and second choice of classes, submit the form and include the registration fee.
 This will hold your child's place in the school for the following year.
 If your child is wait-listed due to classes already being filled to capacity, your registration fee will be held and your child will remain on the wait list until a space becomes available.
 If your child is placed in your second choice, he/she will continue to be wait-listed for your first choice until the beginning of the school year.

 What are the chances of my child getting into St. Paul's?
 We have a priority system based on: